Nani1921/Nani1921/README.md

  🌱 I’m currently learning **AWS & DSA**

-⚡ Fun fact **Experience is the name everyone gives to their mistakes.**
+⚡ Fun fact **In order to be irreplaceable, one must always be different.**

  </div>